Community supervision & Corrections Department

 - The MIMR program does not generally accept sex offenders.
 These clients will be seen by the sex offender treatment unit

-- Please contact CATS for further information on this specialized service
+- Please contact ATRS for further information on this specialized service

 High Risk Caseload Diversion Program